-Woman accused in boy's death after third fentanyl overdose due in Baton Rouge court Monday
+Mother accused in toddler's fentanyl overdose death due in Baton Rouge court Monday

 Latest Weather Blog

-Woman accused in boy's death after third fentanyl overdose due in Baton Rouge court Monday
+Mother accused in toddler's fentanyl overdose death due in Baton Rouge court Monday

 BATON ROUGE — A woman who turned down a plea bargain that would have seen her sentenced to 30 years in prison after her 2-year-old son died from his third fentanyl overdose in two months is due in court Monday for a second-degree murder trial.